limpyd/redis-limpyd-jobs/README.rst

 The ``duration`` property simply returns the time used to compute the job.
 The return value is a ``datetime.timedelta`` object if the ``start`` and ``end`` fields are set, or ``None`` on the other case.

+``run`` (method)
+''''''''''''''''

+It's the main method of the job, the only one you must override, to do some tuff when the job is executed by the worker.

+The return value of this method will be passed to the ``job_success`` of the worker, then, if defined, to the ``on_success`` method of the job.

+By default a ``NotImplemented`` error is raised.

+Arguments:

+-  ``queue``: The queue from which the job was fetched.

 ``requeue`` (method)
 ''''''''''''''''''''